 The following utilities are available to assist co-chairs with balloting process:

-Ballot Comment Spreadsheet (http://www.hl7.org/permalink/?AmalgamationMacro) - To assist WG Co-chairs in summarizing ballot comments, an amalgamation utility with macros to combine all submitted comment spreadsheets is provided for ballot reconciliation.
+Ballot Comment Amalgamation Macro Spreadsheet Assists WG co-chairs in summarizing ballot comments, an amalgamation utility with macros to combine all submitted comment spreadsheets is provided for ballot reconciliation.
 The zip file contains a spreadsheet and instructions for performing this task.
 Refer to the balloting section later in this document for further information.

-Current - (http://www.hl7.org/special/committees/tsc/ballotmanagement/index_cbc.cfm) - This online form allows WG co-chairs to indicate their intentions for balloting items in upcoming ballot cycles, and to flag items that have completed balloting in the most recently completed ballot cycle.
-The deadline for completion of this form is the same as for the submission of new Project Scope Statements, that is, the Sunday following the Sunday of the week that closes an HL7 Working Group Meeting.
+Current Ballot Cycle Planning Page This online form allows WG co-chairs to indicate their intentions for balloting items in upcoming ballot cycles, and to flag items that have completed balloting in the most recently completed ballot cycle.
+The deadline for completion of this form is the same as for the submission of new Project Scope Statements, that is, the Sunday following the Sunday of the week that closes a WGM.

-(NIB) form - (http://www.hl7.org/permalink/?NIB) – Headquarters requires specific information in preparation for a ballot cycle well in advance of the actual cycle start.
+Notice of Intent to Ballot (NIB) form Headquarters requires specific information in preparation for a ballot cycle well in advance of the actual cycle start.
 Use this online form to submit a Notification of Intent to Ballot for an upcoming cycle.
 Members are then alerted that this document will be balloted in the upcoming ballot cycle and are invited to join the ballot pool.

--(http://www.hl7.org/special/committees/tsc/specialuploads/index.cfm) - This site allows you to check Intent to Ballot forms or their supporting Project Scope information.
+Special Request Documents Upload Site This site allows you to check Intent to Ballot forms or their supporting Project Scope information.

 File Maintenance Utilities